Cents, Luxembourg

 Cents (/de/; Zens, /lb/) is a district in eastern Luxembourg City, in southern Luxembourg.

-As of 31 December 2024, the district has a population of 6,517 inhabitants.
+As of 31 December 2025, the district has a population of 6,618 inhabitants.
 It is the only district of Luxembourg City where a majority of residents are of Luxembourgish nationality.

 The area lies on the eastern side of the city, on an elevated area 60 metres above Clausen and Neudorf.

 History

+Origin and etymology

 The name Cents probably goes back to a tax, which the tenants of the Fetschenhof and its fields had to pay to the Altmünster Abbey.

 In August 1255 Elisabeth, widow of the alderman Walter, had bequeathed 14 morgens of land on the Kuhberg to the nuns of the Abbey of the Holy Ghost in Luxembourg.
 Forty years later, on 6 Januar 1292 the rich townsman Philip a.k.a.
 Girardeus gave the Fetschenscheuer and its land to the Altmünster Abbey.
 This encompassed 80 hectares of land, from the Kuhberg to Cents, and from the cliffs above Clausen and Neudorf to the valley of Hamm (Hammer Dällchen) and down to the Alzette.
 The land donation was not without its disadvantages: large parts of the hill ridge were still covered in forest.
 The Fetschenhof and Fetschental (near Pulvermuhl) were difficult to reach from the Abbey, since there was no navigable path up to the hill.
 Since the suburb had received towers and walls in the 14th century, in times where there was a risk of war, the narrow footpaths to the Fetschental were also walled up.
 The monks of Altmünster therefore preferred to cultivate their farmyard with its gardens and lawns in Pfaffenthal.

 In the cataster of Empress Maria Theresa from 1761-1775, the large manors were described as "Cense".
 It is probable that the term "Cense" was also used for the entire property of the Fetschenhof at the time.

 The Kéibierg connects the Grund and Clausen with the elevation of the Fetschenhof.
 The name "Kéibierg" is first recorded in a document from 20 December 1506 as Gyersberg, and is later also mentioned as Gyrsberg, Geierspergh, and Gyhersperg.
 In 1666/67 in the accounts of the Hospital of St. John this had become the Gansberg, and in the cadaster of 1824 it is registered as the Küheberg.